Finding a Reputable Nanny Agency

 Reputable Nanny Agencies Will:

-- Verify the nanny’s education and employment history
+- Verify the nanny’s education, employment history, and references

-- Check the nanny’s credentials and licenses (including First Aid, water safety, CPR)
+- Check the nanny’s credentials and licenses (including First-Aid and CPR certification)

-- Conduct thorough background checks including state and country criminal checks
+- Conduct thorough national and state background checks

-- Search every state’s sex offender registry list (including Puerto Rico and D.C.)
+- Search national and state’s sex offender registry list

-- Require that nannies be over 21 years of age or have a high school or college diploma
+- Require nannies to have a high school diploma or college degree

-- Offer trial period days or weeks before collecting their fee
+- Offer a trial period before collecting their fee

-- Promise a placement guarantee if things don’t work out.
-Many good agencies offer a 3-month guarantee, which means they’ll replace your nanny without an additional charge if it doesn’t work out with your initial pick.
+- Offer a placement guarantee if things do not work out.
+Many reputable nanny agencies offer a 3-month guarantee, which means they’ll replace your nanny without an additional charge.

-Nanny agencies charge a placement fee that can be anywhere from 10-15% of the nanny’s annual salary or one month of the nanny’s pay.
-The fees cover pre-screening of candidates, but make sure you get full written copies of all background checks and reference checks.
+Nanny agencies charge a placement fee that ranges anywhere from 10-15% of the nanny’s annual salary.
+The fees cover the pre-screening process, but be sure to get copies of all background and reference checks.